joepk90/react-examples/README.md

 ## Config

 ### Formatting
 The eslint and prettier config work, however they could potentially be improved.
-You might find they cause unexpected issues / conflicts with each other in the future...
+You might find they cause unexpected issues / conflicts with each other in the future.
+See the 'vite.config.ts' file